awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_virtual.md

 You can enable only one MFA device per AWS account root user or IAM user, and the device can only be used by the specified user\.
 Keep in mind that although some virtual MFA software apps appear to support multiple accounts, each account you add represents a single virtual MFA device\.
 In addition, that one virtual device can still associate with only one user\.

-For a list of virtual MFA apps that you can use on smartphones and tablets \(including Google Android, Apple iPhone and iPad, and Windows Phone\), go to the **Virtual MFA Applications** section at [http://aws.amazon.com/iam/details/mfa/](http://aws.amazon.com/iam/details/mfa/)\.
+For a list of virtual MFA apps that you can use on smartphones and tablets \(including Google Android, Apple iPhone and iPad, and Windows Phone\), see [Multi\-Factor Authentication](http://aws.amazon.com/iam/details/mfa/)\.
 Note that AWS requires a virtual MFA app that produces a six\-digit OTP\.

 Use the following steps to enable and manage MFA devices from the AWS Management Console\.
 To enable and manage MFA devices at the command line, or to use the API, see [Enabling and Managing Virtual MFA Devices \(AWS CLI or AWS API\)](id_credentials_mfa_enable_cliapi.md)\.